SUBSTANCE USE AND CO-OCCURRING DISORDER

 Hathaway’s exit planning always includes the engagement in the next level of care and for the patient to participate in treatment for as long is as possible.
 Statistic show that the longer a patient engages in treatment (at any level) they have the greater opportunity to stay sober for the rest of their lives!

 We connect each transitioning patient with organizations that can assist for long-term treatment and resources.
-These include local partial hospitalization programs, intensive outpatient programs, mental health facilities, medical care facilities, community organizations (such as 12-step groups), spiritual or religious groups or mentors, legal professionals (attorneys, parole, probation officers), safe and supportive housing, safe and supportive recovery networks, (such as alumni) and other needed resources.
+These include local partial hospitalization programs, intensive outpatient programs, mental health facilities, supervised detox care facilities, community organizations (such as 12-step groups), spiritual or religious groups or mentors, legal professionals (attorneys, parole, probation officers), safe and supportive housing, safe and supportive recovery networks, (such as alumni) and other needed resources.
 Memorandums of understanding are used in each connection with outside resources.

 Hathaway exit planning always includes the goal of participation in Hathaway Recovery Center’s Alumni meetings and ongoing activities.
 All Hathaway patients have the ongoing opportunity to seek assistance from Hathaway staff at any time, should they feel they are in danger of relapse or require a supportive network or environment.
 We encourage our patients to engage in the Alumni groups and to keep in touch with Hathaway staff and former patients (when former patients sign a release of information).

 Hathaway’s Recovery Alumni: